MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

-So let’s actually just run with this comparison and reframe this discussion a little bit — imagine you woke up tomorrow morning and decided that you wanted to become a concert violinist.
+So let’s actually just run with this comparison and reframe this discussion a little bit — imagine you woke up tomorrow morning and decided that you wanted to become a professional violinist.
 That’s awesome!
 Really cool.
-But making that happen means that you’re going to really suck at playing the violin.
+But making that happen means that you're going to have to go through a long period where you really suck at playing the violin.
 Like *really* suck.
 And probably in your lifetime you might not really make it to the level of someone who’s been doing it since they were like 4 or 5.